EDUCBA

 Introduction to MySQL key_buffer_size

 MySQL sort_buffer_size is a parameter specified in MySQL server, which is far from noticeable to regulate.
-It is each session buffer that is assigned each time it is required.
+Each time it is required, each session buffer is assigned.
 The difficulty with the buffer derives from the way Linux assigns memory.
-Earlier Monty Taylor has defined the core concern in detail, but essentially beyond 256kB, the behavior modifies and becomes leisurely.
-For MySQL sort_buffer_size, the memory is allocated per connection or thread.
-So, if the buffer memory is set to overhead 256kB, it implements mmap() in place of malloc() for memory assignment.
-In fact, this can be tunable, but the default remains 256kB.
+Monty Taylor defined the core concern in detail earlier, but essentially beyond 256kB, the behavior modifies and becomes leisurely.
+The memory allocation for sort_buffer_size in MySQL is per connection or thread.
+Therefore, if you set the buffer memory to overhead 256kB, it will implement mmap() instead of malloc() for memory assignment.
+This can be tunable, but the default remains 256kB.
 In this topic, we are going to learn about MySQL key_buffer_size.

 Syntax